TheTupok/Student-API/README.md

 # Student-API

-Server project with node and express to create api's
+server project with node and express.
+This server can get, get by ID, add, modify and delete users.

+# index.js

+is used to handle all routes

+# database/user.json

+JSON is used as a database

 # How to start the server